syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ### Set the padding between page items

-The padding between the page items including navigation page items such as first, last, previous and next can be changed by using `itemPadding` property.
+The padding between the page items including navigation page items such as first, last, previous and next can be changed by using the `itemPadding` property.

 {% tabs %}
 {% highlight Dart %}